HNBowen/auto-park/README.md

   browser = await builder.build();
 }`

+Because the script depends on a .config file that is not checked into version control, when you deploy to heroku you will need to remove .config from .gitignore.
+Rather than doing this on the master branch, it is advisable to create a dedicated heroku branch and make the modification there.
+This branch (e.g. `myheroku`) can then be deployed to Heroku like so:

+`git push heroku myheroku:master`

 ## Automation (Heroku)

 We can use Heroku's custom clock process to automate the script's execution.
 In the Procfile in the root directory, we specify a worker process and a clock process.
 The worker process is of course index.js, while the clock process runs clock.js, a npm CronJob that runs the script every 12 hours at 9am and 9pm CST.